Dr. Renny Uppal, MD

 How is Osteoarthritis Treated?

 Osteoarthritis is not a curable condition.
 The disease usually progresses slowly or worsens over many years.
 Therefore, treatment goals include decreasing pain, swelling, and inflammation, while increasing or maintaining joint function.
 To achieve these goals, a number of different treatments are used.
 Non-operative forms of treatment may include physical therapy, icing, activity modification, and bracing.
 Medications such as Tylenol, aspirin, or anti-inflammatories help decrease pain and swelling.
-An over-the-counter supplement containing glucosamine and chondroitin sulfate may be taken long-term to help alleviate symptoms and possibly slow progression of the disease.
 Cortisone injections into the joint may reduce acute symptoms for several months.
 Three or four steroid injections may be given per year, in each affected joint, without harm.
-Some relatively new injectable medications (Synvisc, Hyalgan, or Supartz) may help alleviate symptoms for 6 to 12 months in certain patients.
-These are administered by a series of 3 or 5 weekly injections, and may be repeated as needed.
+Some relatively new injectable medications (Monovisc or Orthovisc) may help alleviate symptoms for 6 to 12 months in certain patients.
+These are administered by one or a series of weekly injections, and may be repeated as needed.

 Non-surgical Treatment Options